-Members: faculty: six, elected: four tenured to include at least two full professors and at least one associate professor, one from each curricular division (Humanities and Fine Arts, Natural Science and Mathematics, Social and Behavioral curricular divisions.
+faculty: six, elected: four tenured to include at least two full professors and at least one associate professor, one from each curricular division (Humanities and Fine Arts, Natural Science and Mathematics, Social and Behavioral Sciences); and two untenured, representing two curricular divisions.
 Term of service: tenured, 3 years; untenured, 2 years.
-Exclusions: concurrent members of ex officio: President; Dean for Academic Affairs
+Exclusions: concurrent members of CAPT, CEP, CIC, and Faculty Appeals. students: none ex officio: President; Dean for Academic Affairs